AguaClara/Textbook/Introduction/Introduction.rst

 NOM plays a supersized role in influencing performance of surface water treatment plants.
 NOM has three negative effects:
  1) It requires higher dosages of coagulant for effective particle removal.
  1) It reduces the disinfection effectiveness of chlorine, ozone, and UV.
+Chlorine partially oxidizes the NOM and thus more chlorine must be used to maintain a residual level of chlorine.
  1) It can produce disinfection by-products that are toxic.

 Thus removal of NOM is a water treatment goal.
 Fortunately the same coagulants that are used for particle removal also can remove a significant fraction of NOM.
 The interactions between NOM and coagulants will be discussed in the :ref:`Introduction to Rapid Mix <title_Rapid_Mix_Introduction>`.